Just a Little Talk with Jesus

 (Long pause….)

-“So, Mom… what do you think?”
+“So...
+Mom.
+What do you think?”

 I prefer hearing, “Can we talk?”
 Most of the time I can be certain it will be a two-way exchange.
 My input may be important, even requested.

 My favorite conversations are the ones that take place in my head.
 Sometimes I’m chatting away with my husband and then mentally continue the train of thought.
 Moments later I drop back in with my voice and leave my husband completely bewildered.
-I forget I’ve left him out of the loop.
+I forget I’ve left him out of the loop!

 I have all sorts of conversations with God.
-Sometimes I tell him, “I want to talk to you!” in anger, frustration, panic.
+Sometimes I tell him, “I want to talk to you!” in anger, frustration, or panic.
 He’s never “ambushed.”
 And He never says, “Can you give me an idea what you want to talk about?”
 “Can we schedule a time to have this conversation?”
 Of course not!
 He already knows both the topic and my feelings about it.
 He also knows when I just want to unload.
 And I usually feel so much better, even if it seems to be a one-way conversation.

 Sometimes those conversations are out loud for everyone to hear and hopefully benefit from, especially when I’m making intercessions for others.
 Those are the times I really don’t mind others in the group eavesdropping in on my chats with our Lord.

-And then there are those words with my Lord Jesus that are just whispers or that take place just in my head… ones I don’t want anyone else to hear.
-No one eavesdropping.
+And then there are those words with my Lord Jesus that are only whispers or that take place just in my head.
+Words I don’t want anyone else to hear.
+No fear of someone eavesdropping.
+Because no one can.
+Not even Satan.
+Only God and I know what we’re talking about.

 For where else can I be completely honest, completely exposed in my failures, my frailties?
 Who else could I ever trust with my whole heart, soul, and mind?
-Who else would never betray a confidence or share a secret thought?
+Who else would never betray a confidence or a secret thought?

 Leaving my guilt at the cross,